ecmwf/odc/docs/content/implementation/decoding-data.rst

 .. note::

-   The decoded string data is highly likely to not be null terminated, and the storage space will be in multiples of 8 bytes (e.g. 8, 16, ...).
-If a decoded string is equal to the maximum length, there will be no null terminator in it.
-The user *must* account for this, by specifying a maximum length while using decoded strings.
+   Decoded string data is not explicitly null terminated, although strings shorter than the cell size are null padded.
+If a decoded string is equal in length to the maximum length it will have no null termination, and as such the user *must* account for this by specifying a maximum length when reading decoded strings.